-- (1) Armed Conflict: Claimant alleges that Iraq took her hostage in Kuwait on August 2, 1990 and held her hostage for 37 days, until September 7, 1990, when Iraqi officials allowed her to leave Kuwait.
+- (1) Armed Conflict: Claimant alleges that Iraq took her hostage in Kuwait on August 2, 1990 and held her hostage for 37 days, until September 7, 1990, when Iraqi officials allowed her to leave.
 In its first decision awarding compensation for hostage-taking under the 2014 Referral, the Commission held that during this entire period, Iraq was engaged in an armed conflict with Kuwait.
 Thus, Claimant satisfies this element of the standard. - (2) Hostage-taking: To satisfy the hostage-taking requirement of Category A of the 2014 Referral, Claimant must show that Iraq (a) seized or detained her and (b) threatened her with death, injury or continued detention (c) in order to compel a third party, such as the United States government, to do or abstain from doing any act as an explicit or implicit condition for her release.
-Claimant satisfies this standard for the 37-day period from August 2, 1990 to September 7, 1990. - (a) Detention/deprivation of freedom: For purposes of analyzing Claimant's allegations of having been detained, her time in Kuwait following the Iraqi invasion can be divided into three periods: (i) between the Iraqi invasion on August 2, 1990 and the Iraqi government's formal closing of the borders on August 9, 1990; (ii) from that August 9th formal closing of the borders until the August 28, 1990 announcement that women and minors could leave Iraq and Kuwait; and (iii) from that August 28th announcement until Claimant's departure on September 7, 1990.17
+Claimant satisfies this standard for the 37-day period from August 2, 1990 to September 7, 1990. - (a) Detention/deprivation of freedom: For purposes of analyzing Claimant's allegations of having been detained, her time in Kuwait following the Iraqi invasion can be divided into three periods: (i) between the Iraqi invasion on August 2, 1990 and the Iraqi government's formal closing of the borders on August 9, 1990; (ii) from that August 9th formal closing of the borders until the August 28, 1990 announcement that women and minors could leave Iraq and Kuwait; and (iii) from that August 28th announcement until Claimant's departure on September 8, 1990.
+17

-From August 2, 1990 until Iraq formally closed its borders to foreign nationals on August 9, 1990, Iraq confined Claimant to her mother's apartment by threatening all U.S. nationals with immediate seizure and forcible detention.
+From August 2, 1990 until Iraq formally closed its borders to foreign nationals on August 9, 1990, Iraq confined Claimant to her friend's apartment, by threatening all U.S. nationals with immediate seizure and forcible detention.
 Although some foreign nationals did manage to leave Kuwait and/or Iraq during this period, Claimant could not reasonably be expected to have escaped.
-Iraq authorities were forcibly detaining foreign nationals (including U.S. nationals) in Kuwait, relocating many to Baghdad against their will.
-Claimant understandably had, as the United Nations Compensation Commission has put it, a "manifestly well-founded fear" of being killed or forcibly detained if she and her children had made any attempt to leave the country.
-The Commission has previously recognized that for the purposes of the legal standard applicable here, putting Claimant in this situation in effect amounts to detention.
+Iraqi authorities were forcibly detaining foreign nationals (including U.S. nationals) in Kuwait, relocating many to Baghdad against their will.
+Claimant understandably had, as the United Nations Compensation Commission has put it, a "manifestly well-founded fear" of being killed or forcibly detained if she had left where she was hiding.
+The Commission has previously recognized that for the purposes of the legal standard applicable here, putting Claimant in this situation in effect amounts to detaining her.
 Iraq thus detained Claimant from August 2, 1990 to August 9, 1990.

-From August 9, 1990 until she flew from Kuwait to Jordan on September 7, 1990, the Iraqi government confined Claimant to Kuwait (and, for a short time just before her release, the Baghdad airport), preventing her from leaving the country by the threat of force.
-Starting on August 9, 1990, the Iraqi government formally closed Kuwait's borders, forcibly prohibiting U.S. nationals from leaving.23 As the Commission has previously held, as of that date, Iraq prohibited Claimant from leaving the country, effectively detaining her within the borders of Kuwait and Iraq.24 For Claimant, this formal policy of
+From August 9, 1990 until the August 28, 1990 announcement that women and minors could leave Iraq and Kuwait, the Iraqi government confined Claimant to Kuwait and/or Iraq, preventing her from leaving by the threat of force.
+Starting on August 9, 1990, the Iraqi government formally closed Kuwait's borders, forcibly prohibiting U.S.